 When you run your own warehouse, you’re responsible for directly paying these costs.
 Some of these costs, such as labor for employees, has to be paid quite frequently – oftentimes every two weeks.
-However, many 3PL firms will grant you “terms” on their 3PL fulfillment agreement, oftentimes invoicing you monthly and giving you a certain period of time to pay your bill.
+However, many 3PL warehouses will grant you “terms” on their 3PL fulfillment agreement, oftentimes invoicing you monthly and giving you a certain period of time to pay your bill.
 These terms help improve your cash flow cycle, and by paying one company for all of the costs associated with warehousing, your payables management process is streamlined.

 Of all of the costs in an in house versus outsourcing analysis, owner and management “time” related to warehouse and shipping management is typically the most under-represented.
 Usually, businesses forget to incorporate the time spent managing the process, or they simply under-estimate the total actual time spent.
 And this cost can be quite significant, considering that managers and owners are the highest paid members of the team most likely.
 So in order to make it a completely “fair” analysis, it’s important to get an accurate estimate for the amount of time that is spent by management on the warehouse function.
 Furthermore, figure out how much value could be derived if this time was spent on a more “value” producing activity, such as sales and marketing.
 This isn’t meant to minimize the importance of the shipping function, but it is a more easily outsourced function, which then allows management to spent time in other areas.